Database Plugin

 localhost:5432:*:dev:dev

 Often you need to verify that your database migrations work correctly.
-To accomplish this, you can compare two different database to ensure that they are identical.
+To achieve this, you can compare two different databases to ensure that they are identical.
 The Database Plugin uses Liquibase to compare databases.
 You can use the compare or ensureEqual methods to compare databases.

 The compare method returns a DiffResult object that contains the results of the comparison.
 The ensureEqual method fails the build if the databases aren’t equal.